-Walking alongside the locals, immersing yourself in the culture, staying in rural accommodation en route and enjoying spectacular views far, far removed from the main tourist hubs.
-You can enjoy all this and more on an Imaginative Traveller walking and trekking holiday.
-Plus travelling by two feet is as environmentally friendly as travelling gets, and highlights what’s great about responsible travel, getting you closer to the communities.
+Walking alongside the locals, cycling the backroads, immersing yourself in the culture, staying in rural accommodation en route and enjoying spectacular views far, far removed from the main tourist hubs.
+You can enjoy all this and more on an Imaginative Traveller walking, trekking or cycling holiday.
+Plus travelling by two feet or two wheels is as environmentally friendly as travelling gets, and highlights what’s great about responsible travel, getting you closer to the communities.

-With over 20 years of experience and expert knowledge we make our walking and trekking adventure and activity holidays very special.
+With over 20 years of experience and expert knowledge we make our walking, trekking and cycling adventure and activity holidays very special.
 Our itineraries reflect decades of client and tour leader feedback and are carefully designed to give trekkers the best experience possible.
 For example, our 16 day Everest Base Camp trip allows for Lukla flight delays, sensible acclimatisation and a spare day at Everest for inclement weather.

 Think Peru – think Machu Picchu; think Nepal – think Everest Base Camp; think high altitude challenge – think Kilimanjaro; think India – think Taj Mahal.
-On an Imaginative Traveller trekking holiday you can enjoy these world famous sights for yourself in the hands of the experts.
+On an Imaginative Traveller trekking or cycling holiday you can enjoy these world famous sights for yourself in the hands of the experts.

-Not every day need involve walking.
-On many of our adventure holidays you are only walking for a few days, but it still gives you that same authentic experience.
+Not every day need involve walking or cycling.
+On many of our adventure holidays you are only walking or cycling for a few days at a time, but it still gives you that same authentic experience.
 Equally, we have a selection of longer treks which may still only be moderate, allowing any reasonably fit person to enjoy them in comfort.
 Please see individual trips for more details of lengths involved.

 For some this might simply be sleeping in a tent rather than a hotel whilst on trek.
 For others it may be doing a multi-day hike rather than a day walk.
 We offer a number of high altitude treks in various countries around the world including Peru, Nepal and Tanzania.
 How high can you go on a trekking holiday with Imaginative Traveller?
 5895m on Mt Kilimanjaro!
 An adventure holiday often inspires you to push your boundaries so why not yank those hiking boots on and get out there!